Ada-Developers-Academy/ada-react-curriculum/02-react-week-1/intro-to-state.md

 "Okay okay," I hear you saying, "But how are those fields getting changed!?"

-Without getting to into the weeds, there is a function call called `setState` -which we call on line 11 in the codepen- that belongs to `React.Component`.
+Without getting to into the weeds, there is a function call called `setState` -which we call on line 15 in the codesandbox- that belongs to `React.Component`.
 It takes an **object that updates all the fields of your state to their new values** as its parameter, and checks it against the current `state` object.
 If there are new or updated fields in that object, React updates the DOM to reflect those changes.
 If not, React just gives the component a high-five and lets them on their merry way.

 How do we know what's getting typed in the input box?
 How do we do that ourselves?
 Sorry!
 You'll have to wait it out with us on this one.
 The short answer is "event handling", which we will go into detail on later.